TomographicImaging/CIL/nightly/_sources/processors.rst.txt

 ----------------------------

 In the ideal alignment of a CT instrument, the projection of the axis of rotation onto the detector coincides with the vertical midline of the detector.
-In prtactise this is hard to acheive due to misalignments and/or kinematic errors in positioning of CT instrument components.
+In practice this is hard to achieve due to misalignments and/or kinematic errors in positioning of CT instrument components.
 A slight offset of the center of rotation with respect to the theoretical position will contribute to the loss of resolution; in more severe cases, it will cause severe artifacts in the reconstructed